Update: Samsung Gear VR just got a new rival in the form of the standalone Oculus Go headset, which launched on May 1.

 It’s a small remote that looks similar to an HTC Vive controller, elevated touchpad, punchy trigger and all.
 And, while it may not get points for originality, it just works.
 Placed in either the right or left hand, this controller is simple to pair to your phone, and the motion controls add a new level of interactivity that was sorely missing from the Gear VR suite.

 While the amount of titles that support motion controls are slim at the moment, what is there is actually a pretty good start.
-The Google Daydream View is a step ahead in that regard, as it launched earlier, but I’d expect Samsung to catch up rather quickly.
+The Google Daydream View is a step ahead in that regard, but I’d expect Samsung to catch up rather quickly.

 Altogether, with the robust and ever-growing collection of VR content and the new controller, the new Gear VR is a painless recommendation.
 It’s lighter, more comfortable and cross-compatible with older Samsung phones, too.
 However, if you already own a previous version of the headset, you can pick up the controller separately.

 Samsung Gear VR price and release date

 The new Samsung Gear VR is available now to the tune of $129 (about £100, AU$117) and includes both the updated headset and its new accompanying controller.
 If you hunt, you can find it for cheaper online.

 For those already rocking a Gear VR headset, Samsung plans on selling the controller separately for $39 (about £30, AU$50).